yash01234/Classroom-Bot/CONTRIBUTING.md

 # Contributing to Classroom Bot

 Thank you so much for taking an interest in contributing!
-We are lookng forward to contributions that will enable lesser human intervention!!
+We are looking forward to contributions that will enable lesser human intervention!!
 There are many ways to contribute to this porject!

 #### Table Of Contents
 [Code of Conduct](CODE_OF_CONDUCT.md)